prajwalpatil31/LibertyTableTop/LibertyTableTop1/README.txt

 Add the route path for the aboutUs page and test it.

 Add the route path for the ProductCatalog page and test it.

+Prajwal Patil 2025-03-07

+Added a route for the ProductCatalog page to display the list of available products.

+Added a route for the AboutUs page to display company information, including:
+    Team members (Prajwal Patil, Rona Rachel Mathew) Tools used (HTML, CSS)
+    Company background and vision.

+Configured product images to be stored in the root images folder

+Displayed images in the ProductCatalog page.

+Ran and tested the application to verify the routing functionality for ProductCatalog and AboutUs pages.

+Pulled the repository to ensure all changes were synchronized and updated.